 - A. NURSING responsibilities

 - 1. Spike the donor blood bag with the blood tubing micro filter extension

 - 2. Prime the blood tubing all the way to the end of the extension tubing

 - 3. Ensure continuous pulse oximetry and cardio-respiratory monitoring

 - a.
 Obtain and record baseline vital signs

 - Temperature

 - Heart rate

-- · Respiratory rate
+- Respiratory rate

 - Cuff blood pressure (preferably right upper extremity)

 - SpO2

 - b.
 Obtain and record vital signs every 15 minutes during procedure

 - 4. Verbalize, record, and document the following:

 - a.
 One cycle:

 - 1. Time patient's blood is removed

 - 2. Volume of patient's blood removed

 - 3. Time the donor blood is given

 - 4. Volume of the donor blood given

 - 5. Record time with a stop watch or using the Apgar timer

 - a.
 Push / Pull Method

 - One cycle should equal ~ 5 minutes

-- Volumes will be equivalent though not synchronously withdrawn and given
+Volumes will be equivalent though not synchronously withdrawn and given b.

-- b.
 Isovolumetric Method

-- One cycle should equal ~ 5 minutes

-- Cycles should remain synchronous

-- 6. Agitate the blood bag every 10 to 15 minutes to avoid red cell sedimentation

-- 7. Obtain all laboratory values as required (See Laboratory Schedule)

-- a.
-Additionally, obtain POC blood glucose values every 30-60 minutes

-- 8. Participate in "call back" during the exchange to verify direction and flow of blood
+- One cycle should equal ~ 5 minutes - Cycles should remain synchronous - 1.
+If using a pump rather than the 2nd provider, the provider removing the blood must match the rate/volume of the blood being administered. - 2.
+If using a second provider removal and administration should remain synchronized throughout. - 6.
+Agitate the blood bag every 10 to 15 minutes to avoid red cell sedimentation - 7.
+Obtain all laboratory values as required (See Laboratory Schedule) - a.
+Additionally, obtain POC blood glucose values every 30-60 minutes - 8.
+Participate in "call back" during the exchange to verify direction and flow of blood